 In order to achieve the required rate of investment return, the Trustees have decided to invest in a range of return seeking asset classes.
-These are currently accessed through synthetic equities, diversified growth funds, credit funds (investment grade credit, secure income and absolute return bonds) and diversified alternatives.
+These are currently accessed through synthetic equities, credit funds (investment grade credit and absolute return bonds) and diversified alternatives.